MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/sdn-log-collection.md

 ---
-title: Collect logs for Software Defined Networking
+title: Collect Software Defined Networking logs on Azure Stack HCI
-description: Learn how to collect logs to troubleshoot Software Defined Networking (SDN) in Azure Stack HCI. ms.topic: article ms.author: v-mandhiman
+description: Learn how to collect logs to troubleshoot Software Defined Networking (SDN) in Azure Stack HCI. ms.topic: how-to ms.author: v-mandhiman
 author: ManikaDhiman
 ms.date: 01/04/2023
 ---

-# Collect logs for Software Defined Networking
+# Collect logs for Software Defined Networking on Azure Stack HCI

 > Applies to: Azure Stack HCI, versions 22H2, 21H2, and 20H2; Windows Server 2022, Windows Server 2019

-This article describes how to collect logs for Software Defined Networking (SDN) in Azure Stack HCI.
+This article describes how to collect logs for Software Defined Networking (SDN) on your Azure Stack HCI cluster.

-The SDN logs help you identify and troubleshoot issues in your SDN environment.
-For troubleshooting any advanced issues, you can use these logs to gather key information before contacting Microsoft support.
-You can also use SDN logs to test a recently deployed SDN environment or retest an existing SDN deployment.
-In addition to log collection, you can execute a series of validation tests to gain a current goal state of your SDN environment and check for common misconfigured issues.
+The SDN logs help you identify and troubleshoot advanced issues in your SDN environment.
+Use these logs to gather key information before you contact Microsoft support.

+Use SDN logs to also test a recently deployed SDN environment or retest an existing SDN deployment.
+In addition to log collection, you can run validation tests to get the state of your SDN environment and check for common configuration issues.

 ## Prerequisites